-Try NOT to:
+Try \underline{NOT} to:

 6. Bring up "OLD ANGER"; "This is just like...".

-- 7. Hold grudges.
+7. Hold grudges.
 Do NOT let it go.
-Dwell on past perceived provocations. - 9.
-Take it as a PERSONAL AFFRONT.
-"They challenged my authority"; "They questioned my "man/womanhood"; "They called me a \\\!"; "They threatened me by \\\.".
+Dwell on past perceived provocations.
+8. Hold PERFECTION standards that others cannot meet.

+9. Take it as a PERSONAL AFFRONT.
+"They challenged my authority"; "They questioned my "man/womanhood"; "They called me a !"; "They threatened me by ".

-- 8. Hold PERFECTION standards that others cannot meet. - 10.
-Be a CONTROL freak and exert POWER that may have worked in the past.
+10. Be a CONTROL freak and exert POWER that may have worked in the past.

-Besets violence These are still 'Hard Thoughts'
+Begets violence These are still 'Hard Thoughts'